imenesesl/heroku-workflow/README.md

 ## Included Workflows

-### 1. Check Package Version Workflow (`check-version-workflow.yml`)
+### 1. Update Package Version Workflow (`update-version-workflow`)

-This workflow is triggered on workflow calls and checks if the version in `package.json` has been updated in a pull request.
-It compares the version between the base and head branches of the PR, ensuring that version updates accompany code changes.
+This workflow is triggered on workflow calls to update package.json version.

 #### Features:
-- Checks out the base and head branches of the PR.
+- Update package version using increment_type.
-- Retrieves the version from `package.json` in both branches.
+- Create a commit with `bump:app-package-version` to be ignored
-- Compares the versions and fails the workflow if they are identical, indicating that the version has not been updated.
+- Requires Personal Access Token with all repo checks and workflow check.

 ### 2. Deployments Workflow (`deployments-workflow.yml`)